dmz44/Robotics_Assignment_1/README.md

 ### Environment Setup Requirement

-For this and future milestone assignments, you need a **x86 PC** to run the software necessary to run the simulation and to control a physical Turtlebot 3 robot.
+For this and future milestone assignments, you need an **x86 PC** to run the software necessary to run the simulation and to control a physical Turtlebot 3 robot.
 You can either use your own computer or offically supported **provided laptop in the robot room** to complete the assignment requirement.
 If you are interested in setting up the "Remote-PC" environment using your own laptop, you can look into the appendix of the assignment.
 The hardware requirement for "Remote-PC" is an X86 PC compatible with Ubuntu 24.04 LTS with Nvidia Graphics.
 You would also need a speaker and a microphone for milestone assignment 5 onwards.

 ### Assignment Requirement